karashiiro/kartlobby/README.md

 TODO: Maintain own Docker image rather than relying on [BrianAllred/srb2kart](https://github.com/BrianAllred/srb2kart).

 ## Configuration
-The application comes preconfigured, but you can customize its configuration by creating a `config.yml` in the same directory as the program.
+The application comes preconfigured, but you can customize its configuration by creating a `config.yml` in the same directory as the program, or by starting the application with `-config CONFIGPATH`, replacing `CONFIGPATH` with a path to your configuration file.

 TODO: Documentation